 Reliant Federal Credit Union was established in Casper Wyoming in 1936 during the height of the Great Depression.
 At that time, few families could obtain affordable credit, and trust in banks was at an all-time low.
 As a financial institution owned by its members, our goal at that time—and today—was to bring affordable financial services to members, and help them fulfill their dreams.

-Today, Reliant has expanded to serve more than 10,000 members in Natrona, Converse, Big Horn, Campbell, Crook, Hot Springs, Johnson, Niobrara, Park, Sheridan, Washakie, and Weston county with four branches, and a broad array of electronic services to help you manage your money anytime, from anywhere.
+Today, Reliant has expanded to serve more than 10,000 members in Natrona, Converse, Big Horn, Campbell, Crook, Hot Springs, Johnson, Niobrara, Park, Sheridan, Washakie, and Weston county with five branches, and a broad array of electronic services to help you manage your money anytime, from anywhere.

 Although much has changed in the types of services we offer to members, Reliant's focus will always be the same—to provide members the most affordable financial services in a friendly, professional atmosphere where you’re always the first priority.

 How is a credit union different from a bank?

 The main difference between credit unions and banks is ownership.
 Banks are owned by shareholders.
 The shareholders elect a paid board of directors that works to maximize shareholder return.
 In contrast, a credit union is a not-for-profit financial cooperative owned by its customers—the members.
 A credit union’s board is made up of unpaid volunteers from the membership, elected by members.